enterpriseready/enterpriseready/content/features/product-security.md

 Security shouldn't be a feature a user has to enable or opt into.
 Enforce secure defaults out of the box.

 **Demonstrable security**
 Many enterprise buyers will ask you to provide documentation around your security efforts.
 Be prepared to show any of the following:
-- Certifications
-- Audits
-- Penetration Test results
-- Security Policies
-- Security Forms
-- White Papers
+***Certifications*** - Achieving SOC2 certification or FedRAMP or PCI compliance (even when irrelevant) can often shortcut the effort to demonstrate security practices to potential customers.
+***Audits*** - Trusted third party audits are a standard requirement for most enterprise customers.
+***Penetration Test Results***
+***Security Forms*** - Many potential customers will require that you fill out their detailed security check list.
+***White Papers***

 **Information Security Policy**
 Have a written and published Information Security Policy, Incident Response Plan and [Bug Bounty Program](https://hackerone.com).
 Some good examples to start with are [Datadog](https://www.datadoghq.com/security/) or [Dropbox](https://www.dropbox.com/security).
 It's pretty common to have these hosted on a /security URL.